 Significant non-cash investing and financing transactions for the year ended December 31, 2020 consisted of:

-- a) An increase in accrued exploration and evaluation assets of \$9,856. - b) The issuance of 40,000 common shares of the Company valued at \$10,400 pursuant to the Surface Access Rights Agreement with respect to the Miller graphite property.
+- a) An increase in accrued exploration and evaluation assets of \$9,856. - b) The issuance of 40,000 shares valued at \$10,400 pursuant to the Surface Access Agreement for the Miller Property.